12 Things to do in Florida During Fall

 Kids love seeing manatees.
 So will you.
 So go to Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa where the waters are a constant 72 degrees.
 Fall is the perfect time to see these beautiful creatures in their natural habitat.

 Want to try stand-up paddleboarding.?
 The folks at Kayak Amelia in Jacksonville have an introductory class that teaches the basics in a quiet lagoon.
 It sounds like the perfect way to spend an afternoon.

-Make the memory of a lifetime -- by watching a shuttle launch from the Kennedy Space Center Visitors Complex at Cape Canaveral national seashore at Florida's Space Coast.
+Make the memory of a lifetime -- by watching a shuttle launch from the Kennedy Space Center Visitors Complex at Cape Canaveral National Seashore on Florida's Space Coast.
 Be aware that launch schedules change, but if you can pull it off, it's well worth the effort.

 7. Shop in Local Farmers Markets

 Fall in Florida brings with it a bounty of food harvests, making it a great time of year to visit local Florida farms.
 Spend the afternoon at Long & Scott Farms in Mount Dora getting lost in their corn maze and then stocking up on fresh fall vegetables and handmade jams and butters at their country food market.